levreen/github.com/headfirstgo/prose/README.md

 ## (3) Refactor your code
     Now, you're free to refactor your coe, to change and improve it, however you please.

-## This save me of incessant ask for logins.
+## This save me from incessant ask for logins.
 ```git
 $ git config --global credential.helper cache.
 $ git config --global credential.helper 'store --file ~/.my-credentials'